muratk3n/thirdwave/en/README.md

 ---

 This guy has such a smug face.
-He could play that "Bob Romsen" role, in the M. Douglas movie, he was Prez etc.
+He could play that "Bob Rumson" role, in the M. Douglas movie, he was Prez etc.

 ---